 After a head injury as an infant, savant Alonzo Clemons began to sculpt with whatever was handy.
 Clemons is now a celebrated sculptor.
 In fact, in an hour or less he can sculpt a perfect specimen of any animal with clay after only a single glance at the animal.
 Due to genetic memory, the detail of his work is stunning!
 Every muscle and tendon is perfectly positioned.
 Every limb flawlessly proportioned, and yet he has never had a single lesson, let alone any formal training.

 Will Genetic Memory Lead To Human Extermination?

 Will genetic memory lead to human extermination?
-Possibly and probably because our genetic memory and intellectual development has not just been of interest to us.
-It has been and is of great interest to those who put us here to protect interstellar civilization from our negative behaviors.
+Unless things change, possibly and probably because our genetic memory and intellectual development has not been a priority for us.
+Intellectual development has been and is a great priority to those who put us here to protect interstellar civilization from our negative behaviors.
 Therefore, it’s extremely probable that if we accomplish manned interstellar flight without first behaviorally altering ourselves in a positive way, we’ll force the hand of those who exiled us and bring about our destruction.